 - An Olympus VivaView fluorescence incubator microscope for long-term live cell imaging

 - Two Zeiss AxioObserver.Z1 epifluorescent scopes equipped with a digital camera and Zen software.

 - A Zeiss AxioScan.Z1 slide scanner capable of imaging fluorescent or brightfield slides

-Please visit the Microscopy Core Facility website for more information about our equipment, sample images, publications, and instrument scheduling.
+Please visit the LGCP Microscopy Core website for more information about our instrumentation, policies, software, techniques, publications, and how to access services.
 Image acquisition and analysis is provided free of charge.